Disaster Relief for Puerto Rico and Mexico

 And, in October 2017, PLF held its signature annual Progreso Latino Fund Forum which raised nearly $8,000 in funds to support relief efforts on the ground in Puerto Rico and Mexico.

-PLF is now working with New Haven City officials to respond to the needs of families who have come to New Haven from Puerto Rico and Mexico after the storms.
-As of December 2017, there are over 129 families and 332 individuals who have come to New Haven fleeing the devastation in Puerto Rico.
+PLF also collaborated with New Haven City officials to respond to the needs of families who came to New Haven from Puerto Rico and Mexico after the storms.
+As of December 2017, there were over 129 families and 332 individuals who came to New Haven fleeing the devastation in Puerto Rico.
 In addition to families with school children, the Fair Haven Community Health Care Center and Cornell Scott Hill Health Center note that families in Puerto Rico have pooled their funds to send their sickest family members to the mainland because the care they need can no longer be had on the island.
 Junta for Progressive Action has taken the lead in helping people to register for FEMA benefits.

 Every donation is part of a collective impact.
 Join us.